Babelscape/LLM-WSD/README.md

 <h1 align ="center"> Do Large Language Models Understand Word Senses?</h1>

 This repository contains the code and data for the paper "*Do Large Language Models Understand Word Senses?*" accepted at **EMNLP 2025**.
+You can find all the manual annotations in this [Drive Folder](https://drive.google.com/drive/u/0/folders/1GS9Zi8IAwnLJVSy2L-OErcavQG0ovPMx)

 If you find our paper, code or framework useful, please reference this work in your paper: